wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-docker-machine.md

 		openssl x509 -inform pem -in mycert.pem -outform der -out mycert.cer

 2. Upload your certificate's .cer file to Azure.
-In the [Azure Management Portal](https://manage.windowsazure.cn), click **Settings** in the bottom left of the service area (shown below)
+In the [Azure classic portal](https://manage.windowsazure.cn), click **Settings** in the bottom left of the service area (shown below)

 	![][portalsettingsitem]